 Optional: shredded cheddar cheese and fresh basil, for serving

 - In a large pot, add beef, onion and peppers.
-Cook for 3 to 5 minutes, or until brown.
+Cook over medium heat for 3 to 5 minutes, or until brown.
 Drain any grease if needed.
 Stir in the garlic, Italian seasoning, seasoned salt and Worcestershire sauce.
 Allow to cook for an additional 1 to 2 minutes.

-- Stir in diced tomatoes, tomato sauce, sweet corn, chicken broth and tomato sauce.
+- Stir in diced tomatoes, tomato sauce, sweet corn and chicken broth.
 Bring to a light simmer and then add in noodles.
 Stir, and then cover with a lid.
 Allow to cook for 10-12 minutes, or until the noodles are tender.
 Stir every few minutes to prevent the noodles from sticking.

 - Taste and add salt and pepper.
 Sprinkle cheese over top if desired and cover with the lid for one minute, or until the cheese has melted.